On the Mindless Menace of Violence: Background

 During the flight to Cleveland Kennedy reviewed and considerably revised his speech.
 The plane arrived 90 minutes late.
 A planned motorcade from Hopkins International Airport was canceled out of respect for King.
 Instead, the senator rode into the city in an open white convertible.
 An aide from a phone-equipped vehicle waved down his car and informed him that police believed a sniper might be hiding in a church steeple across from the hotel where he was to give the speech.
 Bill Barry, Kennedy's bodyguard, recommended that the senator wait alongside the road while he would drive ahead to investigate.
 Kennedy angrily dismissed the suggestion, saying, "No. We'll never stop for that kind of threat."
 Kennedy passed through a crowd of approximately 10,000 people in Public Square that had gathered for a memorial service for King.
 He had been scheduled to speak there as well but canceled the event.

 Speech

 Kennedy's appearance had been anticipated; in the week leading up to the address, the City Club sold over 1,400 tickets for people wishing to attend the luncheon event at the Sheraton-Cleveland Hotel.
 Local channels WKYC-TV 3 and WEWS-TV 5 interrupted their coverage of the King assassination to televise Kennedy's speech.
-It was delivered before approximately 2,200 members of the City Club of Cleveland (most rich and white) and lasted only for 10 minutes.
+It was delivered before approximately 2,200 members of the City Club of Cleveland and lasted only for 10 minutes.
 Kennedy spoke quietly and solemnly, incorporating tragic themes.